student0Zero/Spinning-Plates-Budgeter/README.md

 | expenses_view test.py | Pass                | Pass       | Pass     | Pass       |
 | income_view test.py   | Pass                | Pass       | Pass     | Pass       |

+### Final Project Checks
+I used the CI "Final Project Checklist to confirm finalization of activities.
+See the project board card : "[Dev Task] Pre-submission Tests
+#79"

 ## Credits

 The site concept was inspired by the iconic [YNAB](https://www.ynab.com/) and the money blog [MicahelSaves](https://michaelsaves.com/budgeting/google-sheets-budget-template/).
-The given the timescales and the complexity of coding a site similar to YNAB, I created a site which currently serves as a foundation upon which I can build towards achiving my origianl intent of replication the YNAB approach to budgeting.
+The given the timescales and the complexity of coding a site similar to YNAB, I created a site which currently serves as a foundation upon which I can build towards archiving my original intent of replication the YNAB approach to budgeting.

 The site site borrows its user authentication approach from the CI Blog walkthrough project.